MOHTADI05/mohtedi.io/README.md

 ## 📧 Contact Form Integration

-The contact form is currently set up to display success messages.
+The contact form is currently set up to display success messages with multi-language support.
 To integrate with a backend:

-1. Update the form submission in `js/main.js`
+1. Update the form submission in `js/main.js` (function `setupContactForm()`)
 2. Add your backend API endpoint
 3. Configure email service (SendGrid, Mailgun, etc.)